pytorch/cpuinfo/README.md

   - [ ] Using CPUID leaves 0x80000005-0x80000006 on AMD x86/x86-64
   - [x] Using CPUID leaf 0x8000001D on AMD x86/x86-64
   - [x] Using `/proc/cpuinfo` on ARMv6 and earlier (Linux)
-  - [x] Using microarchitecture heuristics on 32-bit ARM
+  - [x] Using microarchitecture heuristics on ARM
+  - [x] Using chipset heuristics on ARM
   - [x] Using `sysctlbyname` (Mach)
   - [ ] Using sysfs (Linux)
   - [ ] Using `clGetDeviceInfo` with `CL_DEVICE_GLOBAL_MEM_CACHE_SIZE`/`CL_DEVICE_GLOBAL_MEM_CACHELINE_SIZE` parameters (Android)